umang999-code/V6-Engine-Assembly/All Major Components/readme.md

 The Oil Pan is located at the bottom of the engine.
 Function: Acts as a reservoir for engine lubricating oil and forms the lower enclosure of the engine.

-#  Piston
-The Piston is a reciprocating component that moves inside the engine cylinder.
-Function: Receives combustion pressure and transfers the resulting force to the connecting rod.
-Main Features:
-Piston Crown
-Piston Skirt
-Ring Grooves
-Wrist-Pin Region

 # Driven Gear
 https://github.com/umang999-code/V6-Engine-Assembly/blob/main/All%20Major%20Components/Driven%20Gear.png